fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/statement-of-accounts.md

 </details>

-## Key Components of the Statement of Accounts Report
+## Key components of the Statement of Accounts Report

 Understanding the main elements of your Statement of Accounts can help you better manage your client relationships and cash flow:

-1. **Invoice Records**: Detailed list of sales transactions, including dates, descriptions, and amounts
+1. **Invoice records**: Detailed list of sales transactions, including dates, descriptions, and amounts
-2. **Payment Records**: Information about payments received from the client
+2. **Payment records**: Information about payments received from the client
-3. **Outstanding Balances**: Any unpaid amounts owed by the client
+3. **Outstanding balances**: Any unpaid amounts owed by the client
 4. **Accounts Receivables**: Any non-invoice accounts receivable amounts

 :::info